balgian/DroneGame2/README.md

 `GitHub` https://github.com/balgian/DroneGame2.git

-Drone Game 2 is a multi-process C project where a drone navigates through a a map filled with obstacles and targets, but now online!
+Drone Game 2 is a multi-process C project where a drone navigates through a map filled with obstacles and targets, now with online capabilities.
 It utilizes interprocess communication via pipes and signals, with dedicated components for managing the game state, processing user input, computing drone dynamics, and monitoring processes and **TCP** communication with **Fast DDS 3.1.2 Discovery Server**.
 Built and tested on **Ubuntu 24.04** running on an **AMD processor**, with **C 17** and **CMake 3.28**.
 Follow the instructions below to set up and run the project.

 ## Requirements

 To compile and run the project, the following dependencies must be installed:

 - `ncurses` (for terminal handling)
-- `fastcdr` (for TCP communication)
+- `fastcdr` (for Fast DDS communication)
-- `fastdds` (for TCP communication)
+- `fastdds` (for Fast DDS communication)
 - `CMake` (for build configuration)

 **NB**: It is tested with Fast DDS 3.1.2 version as reported in [TCP Communication with Discovery Server](https://fast-dds.docs.eprosima.com/en/latest/fastdds/use_cases/tcp/tcp_with_discovery_server.html).
 Previous versions couldn't work properly.\